Exploring the Gorges d'Ardèche: A Driving Tour

 Belvédères de la Corniche

 On the circular tour through the Gorges de l'Ardèche, after Grotte de la Madeleine, the stretch of the D290 road beyond the D590 road winds around, following the river.
 This section is known as the "Haute Corniche" and is especially picturesque.
-The best viewpoints are Belvédère de la Cathédrale (a view of the Cirque de la Madeleine); Balcon des Templiers and Belvédère de la Maladrerie (a magnificent view of the huge bend of the Ardèche); Grand Belvédère at the end of the gorge; Belvédère du Colombier; and Belvédère du Ranc-Pointu, above the last bend of the river overlooking the Rhône Valley.
+The best viewpoints are Belvédère de la Cathédrale (a view of the Cirque de la Madeleine); Balcon des Templiers, and Belvédère de la Maladrerie (a magnificent view of the huge bend of the Ardèche); Grand Belvédère at the end of the gorge; Belvédère du Colombier; and Belvédère du Ranc-Pointu, above the last bend of the river overlooking the Rhône Valley.

 Charming Villages in the Ardeche Region

-This picturesque "village perchée" is a typical medieval perched village high on a cliff overlooking the Ardèche River.
-About 49 kilometers north of Saint-Martin d'Ardèche, the village is well worth a detour.
-The village has retained its quaint medieval character, seen in the cobblestone streets, winding alleys, and charming archways (the most famous is the Fachinière passage).
+This typical medieval village is perched high on a cliff overlooking the Ardèche River.
+About 50 kilometers north of Saint-Martin d'Ardèche, the village is well worth a detour.
+The village has retained its historic character, seen in the cobblestone streets, winding alleys, and charming archways (the most famous is the Fachinière passage).

 Vogüé is listed as one of France's "Plus Beaux Villages" ("Most Beautiful Villages") because of its lovely architecture and gorgeous setting.
 This medieval village was built around a cliff and is dominated by its 12th-century château of the Lords of Vogüé.
 The village is a cluster of old houses leading to the castle and a maze of winding cobblestone streets interspersed with many arcades.
 The oldest parts of the village date from the 11th century, although the imposing towers are from the 17th century.
 A worthwhile detour on any itinerary through the Ardèche, the village of Vogüé is about 50 kilometers north of Saint-Martin d'Ardèche.